igstan/igstan.ro/posts/2013-06-08-dependencies-and-modules-in-scala.md

 Why is the cake pattern better than the "classical" constructor-based injection?
-How isn't a simple interface/trait better than this contraption using nested traits, abstract types aliases, and long lists of traits being mixed in.
+How isn't a simple interface/trait better than this contraption using nested traits, abstract type aliases, and long lists of traits being mixed in.
 Or... ok, let me rephrase it. **When** is the cake pattern better than "classical" constructor-based injection?
 I have yet to see a convincing answer.
 On the other hand, I can tell you when the cake pattern is categorically weaker than normal